 Whether you are greeting people in person, over the phone, online, or just signing an email, using a special phrase acknowledges the importance of the

-season and expresses your special good wishes for the other person at such a time.You can learn more about terms to use during the High Holidays in the ReformJudaism.org glossary.
+season and expresses your good wishes for the other person.You can learn more about terms to use during the High Holidays in the ReformJudaism.org glossary.